websocket-rails/websocket-rails/README.md

 ## Overview

-Plug and play WebSocket support for ruby on rails.
+Plug and play WebSocket support for ruby on rails with streaming HTTP fallback for improved cross browser compatibility.
 Includes event router for mapping javascript events to controller actions.
 There is no need for a separate WebSocket server process.
 Requests to `/websocket` will be passed through to the `ConnectionManager` class which is a simple Rack based WebSocket server developed using the `Faye::WebSocket` library.

 *Important Note*